cosmos72/stmx/README.md

 See the included file [doc/benchmark.md](doc/benchmark.md) for performance considerations and a lot of raw numbers.

-The short version is: as of April 2013, on a fast PC (Core i3 or better) with a fast Common Lisp (SBCL or better), STMX can execute slightly more than 1 million transactions per second per CPU core, even in case of a moderate rate of conflicts and retries (10-20%).
+The short version is: as of April 2013, on a fast PC (Core i5 @ 3GHz or better) with a fast Common Lisp (SBCL or better), STMX can execute up to about 1 million transactions per second per CPU core.

+Taking as a small but somewhat realistic example the (dining philosophers)[example/dining-philosophers.lisp], with 5 reads and 5 writes to transactional memory per atomic block and a moderate rate of conflicts and retries (10-20%), each CPU core runs approximately 350000 transactions per second.

+Obviously, performance in other cases will depend on the complexity of the code inside transactions, on the number of reads and writes to transactional memory, and the rate of conflicts and retries.

 Contacts, help, discussion